 alimony after your divorce is wrapped up, the Tax Cuts and Jobs Act should

 motivate you to finish your divorce proceedings as soon as possible.

-At Albaugh Law Firm, we are here to guide you through the divorce process
+At Albaugh Law Firm, our divorce attorneys are here to guide you through

-and ensure that your rights and interests are fully protected.
-We are
+the divorce process and ensure that your rights and interests are fully

-committed to helping clients in St. Augustine and surrounding communities
+protected.
+We are committed to helping clients in St. Augustine and surrounding

 Call (904) 637-1839 to

 request a consultation with a family law attorney in St. Augustine FL from Albaugh Law Firm today.